isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-fleas-in-the-house-fast/index.md

 layout: post
 ---

-[Fleas](https://pestpolicy.com/getting-rid-of-fleas-in-the-carpet/) are a major problem for many people in houses and offices.
+[Fleas](https://pestpolicy.com/getting-rid-of-fleas-in-the-carpet/)are a major problem for many people in houses and offices.
 They can infest your carpet, furniture, and even your pets.

-Some fleas fall off [these wild animals](https://www.extension. colostate. edu/docs/pubs/insect/05600. pdf) onto furniture, carpets, and bedding.
+Some fleas fall off [these wild animals](https://www.extension.colostate.edu/docs/pubs/insect/05600.pdf)onto furniture, carpets, and bedding.
 So, on how to get rid of fleas in the house fast, you'll want to: - Vacuum your carpets, furniture, and hard floors thoroughly.
 Be sure to change the bag in your vacuum cleaner often.

 - Wash all bedding, curtains, and clothes that have come into contact with fleas or their droppings using a temperature of at least 60C (140F) for all items.